UBC-DSCI/dsci-100/lecture_learning_objectives.md

 * Interpret the output of a k-nn regression.
 * In a dataset with two variables, perform k-nearest neighbour regression in R using `caret::knnregTrain()` to predict the values for a test dataset.
 * Using R, execute cross-validation in R to choose the number of neighbours.
-* Using R, evaluate classification accuracy using  a test data set and an appropriate metric (e.g., means square prediction error).
+* Using R, evaluate k-nn regression prediction accuracy using  a test data set and an appropriate metric (*e.g.*, means square prediction error).
 * Describe advantages and disadvantages of the k-nearest neighbour regression approach.

-## Regression, continued
+## 9. Regression, continued
 By the end of the chapter, students will be able to:

-* Explain the function of a simple regression analysis in the context of a prediction framework and contrast that with an inference framework.
-* Compare and contrast goodness of fit and prediction properties (namely MSE vs MSPE).
+* In the context of k-nn regression, compare and contrast goodness of fit and prediction properties (namely MSE vs MSPE).
-* ~~In a dataset with > 2 variables, perform k-nearest neighbour regression in R using `caret::knnregTrain()` to predict the values for a test dataset.~~
 * In a dataset with 2 variables, perform simple ordinary least squares regression in R using `lm()` to predict the values for a test dataset.
 * Compare and contrast predictions obtained from k-nearest neighbour regression to those obtained using simple ordinary least squares regression from the same dataset.

-## Regression, continued some more...
+## 10. Regression, continued some more...

 By the end of the chapter, students will be able to:

-* Placeholder
+* Define the terms population, sample and observation in the context of a statistical regression analysis.
+* Explain in words or using drawings, how bootstrap samples can be generated from a single sample.
+* From a single sample, generate multiple samples through bootstrapping using R.
+* In R, overlay the ordinary least squares regression lines from multiple bootstrapped samples on a single plot.
+* Discuss what the collection of these slopes represents.